S & R Law Firm

-This crime is punished exactly the same as larceny, so where the value is less than $200, punishment maximum is 1 year in jail and $2500 (the same as petit larceny).
-Where the value of what is taken is more than $200, the punishment is the same as Grand Larceny and the punishment can be up to 20 years in prison.
+Embezzlement crimes are punished exactly the same as larceny, so where the value is less than $200, punishment maximum is 1 year in jail and $2500 (the same as petit larceny).
+Where the value of what is taken is more than $200, the punishment is the same as Grand Larceny, which means the punishment can be up to 20 years in prison.

 It is important to note that while the laws describe the same punishment, judges and juries often punish this crime more severely than simple larceny because of the nature of the crime.
 Each case is different, but where a person steals from the company they work for or a trusted friend, it is often considered a more egregious offense than simple shoplifting or other theft crimes.
 Because of this, it is typically not a good idea to go to court alone.
 A Fairfax criminal defense attorney can often help you receive a lesser punishment than what you could achieve on your own.
 Even if you’re unsure whether or not a lawyer can help, getting a free consultation on your case is worth it.
 A lawyer can assist you in better understanding your rights, give you a sense of the outcome you may be able to expect in court, and tell you what type of defense they would use in your situation.Proving Embezzlement